DxclawxdFel1ne/DxclawxdFel1ne/README.md

 *๋࣭⭑ flirts from other people make me really **uncomfy** ! jokingly flirts are alright though ^_^ , other than that i dont mind flirts from my **partner** or **very close friends** !! <3*

 *๋࣭⭑ please use **tone-tags** with me ! , i cant really tell whether you're joking or not and that really makes me itch my brain trying to tell if you are or not , i will move away from you or go nonverbal when uncomfortable with something or someone (｡•ㅅ•｡)♡*

-*๋࣭⭑ i have slight gender dysmorphia and mild identity issues so my name and pfp's are gonna change alot until i settle with smth i like alot !! ^_^*

 *๋࣭⭑ i make kys / kms / sexual jokes **( please tell me if you're uncomfortable with them and i'll stop ! )***